FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 1. A specific GitHub issue labeled with `feature-*` and `track-feature`.
 This issue should be the umbrella for everything related to this feature;
 2. A preliminary PR enabling the feature flag should be created and linked to the umbrella issue; This PR will enable the feature flag `--experimental <comma-separated-list>` on all tools.
 3. As many PRs will be created and merged as normal;
-4. A chapter inside `Sway Unstable book` will be created and updated as needed;
+4. A chapter inside `Sway Unstable Book` will be created and updated as needed;
 5. When the feature is ready, a closing PR will be created and wait until the feature flag is enabled by default.
 6. On a later date, the feature flag can be removed making the feature the default behavior of the compiler.